 The Jeffrey Lamarand Splash Field is located inside Heritage Park, between the Sheridan Center Open Air Pavilion and the Activity Building.
 It is a unique baseball-themed splash park ideally suited for children 12 and under.
 It is open during the spring and summer.

-SPLASH PAD WILL BE CLOSED DURING THE TAYLOR SUMMER FESTIVAL AND INCLEMENT WEATHER
+SPLASH PAD WILL BE CLOSED DURING THE TAYLOR SUMMER FESTIVAL AND IN THE EVENT OF INCLEMENT WEATHER

 The splash pad is dedicated to the late Mayor Jeffrey Lamarand, who passed away in October 2014.
 Mr. Lamarand started the overall Sheridan Center renovations.
 Mr. Lamarand’s wife, Mishelle, daughter Jillian and son Nash attended the council meeting as the City announced the dedication of the future splash pads.

 The new splash pad area is customized as a baseball diamond, thanks to Taylor’s deep tradition of Little League baseball and the Junior League World Series, which is held in Heritage Park every year.
 It feature as scoreboard, elevated baseballs, bases and base paths and much more.

 The splash pads use a regular water feed - the water will not be recycled within its system.
 This phase of the project will be funded out of the building and grounds fund.